-Viral marketing equals crowd-sourcing marketing or to put it in another way one of the most rapid developing marketing channels.
+Viral marketing equals crowd-sourcing marketing or to put it in another way, one of the most rapidly developing marketing channels.
 It is a method that quantifies the word-of-mouth and utilization of a message commuter that is not on the product/service manufacturer’s paycheck list.

 But what happens if the campaign was not performing so great in terms of brand awareness, engagement, differentiation and consideration?
 What if matters have gone totally wrong?…

 • The marketer can not know when the crowd will come strong at his brand.
 Examples – Dove & Axe Mash-up which is mixing up two different approaches at targeted customer demographics (You’re old enough to get the conclusions by yourself for yourself)

 • Presenting marketing material as crowd generated content when you paid a firm to build a viral campaign and didn’t disclose being on a paycheck or covering up the leads.
 Example: Sony’s PSP

 There is a thin line between success and failure.
 But reasons for the failure of your viral campaign can be the following:

 a.
 Building a mediocre or even poor content

 b.
 Picking up the wrong channels for your content